 This Medicaid Program can also be for those that properly plan.
 There are safe, sound, and legal ways to position assets and income so those that would otherwise be denied can be approved.

 - First, while Medicare takes care of the individual’s acute and short-term medical needs, ALTCS is designed to cover long-term care.

 - Secondly, unlike Medicare, ALTCS is needs-based.

 The Medicare program made some important changes for 2023.
 But what didn’t change for Medicare to pay, the Medicare beneficiary must have three full overnight stays in the hospital.
-It pays for the first 21 days at 100%, then day 61 – 90 you pay $400.
+Then It only pays for the first 21 days at 100%, then day 61 – 90 you pay $400.
 The from day 91- 150 you pay a $800 co-pay and on day 151, Medicare pays nothing for skilled nursing.

 To receive financial assistance from ALTCS, applicants must meet strict eligibility criteria.
 Anyone who meets these criteria may apply for ALTCS benefits.

 See here three midnight stay rule here: https://carefundingsolutions.com/short-term-care-vs-long-term-care-insurance/

 Noteworthy: With proper Medicaid Planning, even individuals with a high net worth and income may still qualify.